ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 This section will provide guidlines and explanation in regards to the migratable database objects depending on the "build" step.

+Objects in the original database that are not supported by Migration Center must be manually converted by the user.
+From Migration Center 7.11, object creation sentences are recorded in the two files below in the Build phase, so users can refer to these files for conversion.

+- SrcDbObj_Create.sql
+- BuildReport4Unsupported.html

 ### Altibase to Altibase

 | Database Object Type   | Migratable in 'Build User' | Migratable in 'Build Table' | Remarks                                                      |